Mychaly/corona_management_system/README.md

 This project is aimed at developing a FullStack system for managing a coronavirus database for a large health fund.
 The system will provide functionality to display members of the health fund, allowing for their editing and deletion, and will manage the records in the database.
 Additionally, the system will aggregate key information regarding the coronavirus pandemic in relation to the members of the health fund.
 This database will be accessible in the future for various retrieval purposes.

+## Technologies Used:

+  Frontend:
+        HTML, CSS, JavaScript
+        Framework - React.js  for building interactive user interfaces.

+  Backend:
+        C# with  for server-side logic.
+        Database management system SQL for storing member information and coronavirus data.
+        Entity Framework technology that handles interfacing to the database

+  APIs:
+        Integrating with external APIs for fetching real-time coronavirus data or additional member information if necessary.

 Features:

 ## Displaying the list of members